EleoEris/Asyncio-input/README.md

 # Asyncio-input
 ### Copy and paste class for future projects
-### uses asyncio to manage key presses while the main loop is running
+### Uses asyncio to manage key presses while the main loop is running